milealeonard/classifeye-web3/README.md

 - go to metamask, add the network of http://127.0.0.1:7545 with a chainid of 31337 and symbol of ETH.
 - add the metamask wallet by importing new wallet with PK=PK you used above

-4. open up your frontend. run:
+4. open up your frontend. from the frontend dir (ie `datamarket/datamarket`) run:
    `npm run dev`.
 Then go to `http://localhost:3000`.